jvxtaposed/SF_Films_on_Google_Map/README.md

 Create a service that shows on a map where movies have been filmed in San Francisco.
 The user should be able to filter the view using autocompletion search.
 The data is available on DataSF: Film Locations.

+### How to run this app locally on your computer###
+0. Clone this github repo on the command line.
+1. Make sure you have virtualenv installed.
+Then, create a virtualenv by`virtualenv <myEnvName> --no-site-packages`.
+2. Enter your newly created virtualenv  by `source <myEnvName> bin/activate`.
+3. Install all dependencies with `pip install -r requirements.txt`.
+4.`python app.py` and go to the url: localhost:5000.

 ###The technical track you chose (full stack, back-end or front-end)###
 I made a full-stack webapp, because I love to program in both Python and Javascript.